dcrankshaw/datascience-sp14/lab10/graph-analytics-with-graphx.md

 -->

-## Introduction to the GraphX API
+## Exercise 1: Introduction to the GraphX API

 Because GraphX is a new addition to Spark, there is no Python API for it yet.
 This means you need to program in Scala to use GraphX.

 We will be using the Spark shell for this assignment, which is a modified Scala REPL (Read-Eval-Print Loop).
 You will be running Spark locally on your laptop for this assignment.

+If you have never programmed in Scala before, we recommend working through these [exercises](http://ampcamp.berkeley.edu/big-data-mini-course/introduction-to-the-scala-shell.html) as a gentle introduction to Scala in a REPL.

 __Note__: There are some exercises in this lab that require you to write code in the Spark shell.
 We recommend that you use a text-editor to write the code, and then once you think you have it working copy and paste it into the shell.
 This way, if you have a syntax error or something goes wrong (e.g. you accidentally exit the shell), you will have all your work saved.

 Before you start Spark, there are a few settings to update.

-In the `lab10/` directory of the GitHub repository, there are two files, `spark-env.sh` and `log4j.properties`.
+In the `lab10/` directory of the GitHub repository for the class there are two files, `spark-env.sh` and `log4j.properties`.
 Copy these two files into the the `/conf` subdirectory of your Spark installation.

 For example, if the root of my Spark directory is `/home/saasbook/spark-0.9.1-bin-cdh4`, I would do: